 (Edited by Sanghamitra Mandal)

-Times Internet Ltd. owns and operates a portfolio of web and mobile based networks.
-It offers internet and mobile value added services (VAS).
-Its services include VAS messaging services, multimedia messaging, dating, chatting, and email on mobile, and eWallet, no resident indian (NRI) solutions, invest online, book domains, business mail, web site designing, web hosting, sales customer relationship management (CRM), tenders, legal information, rewards, and hire models.
+Times Internet Ltd. owns and operates website and mobile based internet networks.
+Its also operates brands like indiatimes, tlabs, etc. Its services include internet and mobile value added services (VAS) messaging services, multimedia messaging, dating, chatting, and email on mobile, and electronic wallet, non resident Indian (NRI) solutions, book domains, business mail, web site designing, website hosting, sales customer relationship management (CRM), tenders, legal information, rewards, and hire models.
 The firm also operates an online portal that provides shopping service to its customers through various channels such as web, mobile, and business 2 business and platform services.
 It also offers online display advertising solutions to news and media, youth and entertainment, technology, regional, lifestyles, special interests, realty and travel.
-The company was founded in 1999 and is based in Gurgaon, Haryana.
+The company was founded in 1999 and is based in Gurgaon, Haryana with additional offices in New Delhi and Uttar Pradseh.
 Times Internet Ltd. operates as a subsidiary Bennett Coleman and Co.
 Ltd.

 Tencent Holdings Ltd. is engaged in providing internet based service.
 It offers value-added Internet, mobile and telecom services and online advertising in China.
 The firm provides services under the brand names QQ (QQ Instant Messenger), WeChat, QQ.com, QQ Games, Qzone, 3g.QQ.com, SoSo, PaiPai and Tenpay.
 It caters to communication, information, entertainment, e-commerce and others.
 The company was founded in 1998 and is based in Shenzhen, China.